Pharmacotherapeutic group: Urologicals, Drugs used in erectile dysfunction, ATC code: G04BE03

 (p = 0.056)

 Estimates based on ANCOVA with adjustments for the covariates baseline peak VO2, etiology and weight groupDose related improvements were observed with pulmonary vascular resistance index (PVRI) and mean pulmonary arterial pressure (mPAP).
 The sildenafil medium and high dose groups both showed PVRI reductions compared to placebo, of 18 % (95 % CI: 2 % to 32 %) and 27 % (95 % CI: 14 % to 39 %), respectively; whilst the low dose group showed no significant difference from placebo (difference of 2 %).
 The sildenafil medium and high dose groups displayed mPAP changes from baseline compared to placebo, of -3.5 mmHg (95 % CI: -8.9, 1.9) and -7.3 mmHg (95 % CI: -12.4, -2.1), respectively; whilst the low dose group showed little difference from placebo (difference of 1.6 mmHg).
 Improvements were observed with cardiac index with all three sildenafil groups over placebo, 10 %, 4 % and 15 % for the low, medium and high dose groups respectively.Significant improvements in functional class were demonstrated only in subjects on sildenafil high dose compared to placebo.
 Odds ratios for the sildenafil low, medium and high dose groups compared to placebo were 0.6 (95 % CI: 0.18, 2.01), 2.25 (95 % CI: 0.75, 6.69) and 4.52 (95 % CI: 1.56, 13.10), respectively.

-Long term extension dataSubjects enrolled into the placebo-controlled study were eligible to enter a long term randomised extension study with an initial blinded phase followed by open label administration of sildenafil using low, medium and high dose groups (same definitions as the above-mentioned study).
-Dose titrations were permitted.
-Kaplan-Meier estimates of survival at 3 years, in patients > 20 kg in weight at baseline, were 92%, 90% and 84% in the low, medium and high dose groups respectively; for patients ≤ 20 kg in weight at baseline, the survival estimates were 93% and 94% for subjects in the medium and high dose groups respectively.
-From a data-cut > 7 years after the study start, 35 deaths were reported, whether on treatment or reported as part of the survival follow-up.
-The incidence of deaths in the high, medium and low dose groups was 20% (20 of 100), 14% (10 of 74) and 9% (5 of 55) respectively.
-Although, none of the deaths were considered to be treatment-related by the investigator, the Data monitoring committee recommended the down titration of patients administered the high doses.
-Higher than recommended doses should not be used in paediatric patients with PAH (see also section 4.2 and 4.4).Peak VO2 was assessed 1 year after the start of the placebo-controlled study.
-Of those Revatio treated subjects developmentally able to perform the CPX 50/85 subjects (59%) had not shown any deterioration in Peak VO2 from baseline.
-Similarly 141 of 174 subjects (81%) who had received sildenafil during the placebo-controlled study had either maintained or improved their WHO Functional Class at 1 year.
+Of the 234 paediatric subjects treated in the short-term, placebo-controlled study, 220 subjects entered the long-term extension study.
+Subjects who had been in the placebo group in the short-term study were randomly reassigned to sildenafil treatment; subjects weighing ≤ 20 kg entered the medium or high dose groups (1:1), while subjects weighing > 20 kg entered the low, medium or high dose groups (1:1:1).
+Of the total 229 subjects who received sildenafil, there were 55, 74, and 100 subjects in the low, medium and high dose groups, respectively.
+Across the short-term and long-term studies, the overall duration of treatment from start of double-blind for individual subjects ranged from 3 to 3129 days.
+By sildenafil treatment group, median duration of sildenafil treatment was 1696 days (excluding the 5 subjects who received placebo in double-blind and were not treated in the long-term extension study).Kaplan-Meier estimates of survival at 3 years in patients > 20 kg in weight at baseline were 94 %, 93 % and 85 % in the low, medium and high dose groups, respectively; for patients ≤ 20 kg in weight at baseline, the survival estimates were 94 % and 93 % for subjects in the medium and high dose groups respectively (see sections 4.4 and 4.8).
+During the conduct of the study, there were a total of 42 deaths reported, whether on treatment or reported as part of the survival follow-up.
+37 deaths occurred prior to a decision taken by the Data Monitoring Committee to down titrate subjects to a lower dosage, based on an observed mortality imbalance with increasing sildenafil doses.
+Among these 37 deaths, the number (%) of deaths was 5/55 (9.1%), 10/74 (13.5%), and 22/100 (22%) in the sildenafil low, medium, and high dose groups, respectively.
+An additional 5 deaths were reported subsequently.
+The causes of deaths were related to PAH.
+Higher than recommended doses should not be used in paediatric patients with PAH (see sections 4.2 and 4.4).Peak VO2 was assessed 1 year after the start of the placebo-controlled study.
+Of those sildenafil treated subjects developmentally able to perform the CPET 59/114 subjects (52 %) had not shown any deterioration in Peak VO2 from start of sildenafil.
+Similarly 191 of 229 subjects (83 %) who had received sildenafil had either maintained or improved their WHO Functional Class at 1 year assessment.
 The European Medicines Agency has deferred the obligation to submit the results of studies with Revatio in newborns with pulmonary arterial hypertension (see section 4.2 for information on paediatric use).